IgorPostavnichiy/StarDb/README.md

-# Проект StarDb
+# StarDb project

-## Результат можно посмотреть тут :
+## Result of this work you can see there:

  https://igorpostavnichiy.github.io/StarDb/